Working with Traumatized Parts

 Traumatised Parts – Dissociated Experiences

-These are the parts of us that hold the deep and often painful memories, emotions, and beliefs related to past traumatic experiences.
-As a result, this is a place where unconsciously we do not want to go – hence these parts are often dissociated from conscious experience and memory.
+Traumatized parts of retain deep and often painful memories, emotions, and beliefs from past traumatic experiences—experiences we don’t want to remember.
+Therefore these parts are often dissociated from conscious experience and memory.
 Richard Schwartz calls these parts “exiles” because they are pushed away from awareness to protect the system from overwhelming pain.

 These traumatized parts carry the pain, vulnerability, and unresolved wounds that have been pushed away from our conscious awareness.
 Emotionally, they often hold deep sadness, fear, shame, or grief.
 They can manifest as feelings of unworthiness, self-blame, or a sense of being broken.
 This can lead to deep withdrawal and giving-up.